First presidency of Donald Trump: 2018 midterm elections

 In the 2018 mid-term elections, Democrats had a blue wave, winning control of the House, while Republicans expanded their majority in the Senate.
-After the election, Nancy Pelosi replaced Paul Ryan as Speaker of the House, and Kevin McCarthy became the new House Minority Leader.
+After the election, Nancy Pelosi replaced Paul Ryan as Speaker of the House, while Kevin McCarthy became the House Minority Leader.

-2020 reelection campaign
+2020 presidential election

 Trump officially announced his reelection campaign for the Republican nomination in the 2020 presidential election on June 18, 2019.
 Trump did not face any significant rivals for the 2020 Republican nomination, with some state Republican parties cancelling the presidential primaries in the states.
 Trump's Democratic opponent in the general election was former vice president Joe Biden of Delaware.
 The election on November 3 was not called for either candidate for several days.
 On November 7, the Associated Press along with mainstream media called the race for Joe Biden.

 It was the first presidency since that of Herbert Hoover in 1932 in which a sitting president was defeated and his party lost its majorities in both chambers of Congress.